Lightweight LLM Agent Memory with Small Language Models¶

 Key Designs¶

-- Mechanism: A large-context LLM processes incremental batches (newly written or reactivated MTM entries) in the offline path, abstracting fragments into privacy-preserving knowledge candidates.
-Similarity search locates the nearest semantic anchors in LTM, and new candidates are incrementally inserted and linked within the local neighborhood.
-A confidence decay mechanism is applied to weakly supported candidates to enable natural forgetting.
+Abstraction and consolidation are heavy operations that would slow down online latency if mixed.
+An offline long-context LLM processes incremental batches (newly written or re-activated MTM entries), abstracting fragments into privacy-preserving knowledge candidates.
+It locates the nearest semantic anchors in the LTM via similarity search and performs incremental insertion and linking.
+A confidence decay is applied to weakly supported candidates to implement natural forgetting.

 Loss & Training¶

-SLM-2 is fine-tuned with LoRA on 2,000 constructed (Query, Subgraph, Path) samples.
-Other SLMs use quantized Llama-3.2-1B-Instruct (default) or Qwen2.5-1.5B-Instruct.
-The MTM capacity limit is \(B=10^4\); when exceeded, maintenance is performed by evicting stale or low-value entries and compressing redundant content.
-Offline consolidation is handled by a large-context LLM and is fully decoupled from the online path.
+SLM-2 is fine-tuned using LoRA on 2,000 constructed (Query, Subgraph, Path) samples.
+Other SLMs use quantized deployments of Llama-3.2-1B-Instruct (default) or Qwen2.5-1.5B-Instruct.
+MTM capacity is capped at \(B=10^4\), maintained by evicting stale/low-value entries.
+Offline consolidation is handled by a long-context LLM, fully decoupled from the online path.

 Key Experimental Results¶